 Rent the venue

-Planning an after hours business meeting or exclusive event?
+Planning an after hours business presentation or exclusive event?

-Wouldn’t it be great to have the museum (or part of it) to yourself and your friends or business relations?
+Wouldn’t it be great to have the museum to yourself and your friends or business relations?
 You can!
 Treat your guests to a museum visit after closing hours: a lovely evening in the cultural heart of Amsterdam, with a spectacular view of Museumplein.

 Private event options include catered dinners, walking dinners and cocktail tours.
 Our preferred partner Famous Flavours will see to your culinary needs while we quench your thirst for art.
 For questions, rates and reservations:Contact us